Administrative divisions of the Gaza Strip

-The following is a list of cities in the Gaza Strip, which is divided into five governorates and twenty-five municipalities.
+For the purposes of local government the Gaza Strip is divided into five governorates and twenty-five municipalities.

 History

 After the 1995 Interim Agreements, the PNA took control of civil affairs in both designated Areas, A and B where ultimately all Palestinian population centers are located (except those within the municipal borders of East Jerusalem).
-Israeli Defense Forces became responsible for security in Area B. The Palestinian Central Bureau of Statistics took its first official census in 1997, and has not taken one since, however they have used provisional estimates to determine the current population.
+Israel Defense Forces became responsible for security in Area B. The Palestinian Central Bureau of Statistics took its first official census in 1997, and has not taken one since, however they have used provisional estimates to determine the current population.
 The most current estimate was in 2006.
-Hamas took control of the Gaza Strip, following the Battle of Gaza (2007) and functions as a de facto administration in the area.
+Hamas took control of the Gaza Strip, following the Battle of Gaza (2007) and functioned as the de facto administration in the area until the 2023 Gaza War.
+United Nations Security Council Resolution 2803, adopted on 17 November 2025, contains provisions for the interim governance of the Gaza Strip.

+Governorates

+The Gaza Strip is divided into five governorates: